ceh-2000/ABM/insight1.md

 <img src="images/frozen_output.png" alt="Frozen Layers" width="200" >

 ## Purpose
-Why care about image classification in human development?
+Why care about image classification and transfer learning in human development?

 #### Road Quality
-One application is already being investigated on campus in the geoLab regarding road quality.
+One application is already being investigated at William & Mary in the geoLab regarding road quality.
 Thanks to the prevalence of satellite images, it is easier than ever to visualize roads in low middle-income countries (LMIC).
 Pairing this data with vibration data from an Android phone app, we are able to train a model that can predict road quality.
+In order to improve the current models, transfer learning can be employed.
 The satellite data is often open source, and most people have phones, so this is a relatively inexpensive method to assess road quality.

 #### Tracking Human Development in India
 In LMICs, accurate settlement and household data is uncommon mostly because it is expensive and requires a concerted government effort.
 Thus, data scientists want to build models that can circumvent these issues and generate more accurate settlement data.
-In an article in the Medium, Adhya Dagar describes just this.
+In an article in the [Medium](https://towardsdatascience.com/an-approach-to-tracking-human-development-through-satellite-imagery-in-india-7e750b85dc90), Adhya Dagar describes just this.
 In Dagar's example, researchers used a convolutional neural network and transfer learning in order to predict socioeconomic levels of different settlements (i.e. villages) by taking into account different indicators:
 - Assets
 - Bathroom facilities
 - Condition of households